dita-community/dita-community-ot-plugins/README.md

-dita-ot-plugins
+dita-community-ot-plugins
 ===============

-DITA Open Toolkit Community Plugins
+DITA Community Open Toolkit Plugins

 This repository serves to organize the various DITA Community plugins into a single project, where each plugin is a separate git submodule.